SansForSSBU/synacor_challenge_playthrough/README.md

 # Solved with C++ for VM and Python for puzzle solvers.
 For whatever reason, my solutions to codes 7 and 8 give back the wrong code.
 I can believe I got 7 wrong, but I have no idea why 8 is wrong.

-# Synacor Challenge

-This repository holds my copy of the architecture specification and challenge binary from the Synacor Challenge as presented at OSCON 2012.
-It is preserved for historical and educational purposes.

 ## Codes